ZeeshanHaider2/FullStack/README.md

 # FullStack
-A Project using MERN Stack using React.Js and Redux as front-end.
+A Project using MERN Stack using React.Js and Redux at front-end.